How to use IBM App Connect with Microsoft OneNote

 Your flow completes these actions on this application.

-using the Create page with embedded content operation, see Add images, videos, and files to OneNote pages on the Microsoft
+using the Create page with embedded content operation, see Add images, videos, and files to OneNote pages in the Microsoft documentation.

 |